Posted by Ryan Howard on Sun, Dec 01, 2019

 When conducting background checks or drug screening, the Fair Credit Reporting Act (FCRA) dictates that employers obtain applicant consent and authorization.
 The form is ensure the applicant has been clearly notified and given permission for the employer to obtain background screening information.
 A recent court case reveals that employers are still trying to get around the strict regulations for this form.
 Far too many large organizations are being taken to court over the mishandling applicant consent.

-As a quick reference for employers, here are the do's and don't's of applicant consent to a background check.
+As a quick reference for employers, here are tips for obtaining applicant consent to a background check.

 Do: Read the FCRA Regulation about Consent